dumrauf/post2ghost/README.md

  - use your favourite editor for writing articles in Markdown
  - stop the copy and past madness between your favourite editor and the Ghost Markdown editor
  - programmatically upload and update draft articles from the command line
- - build a Git centric workflow for articles
+ - build a Git centric workflow for releasing articles

 ## Initial Setup